 The operation through which an account holder withdraws cash from his/her account, either at an ATM using his/her card or at a bank branch.

-What Are The Most Common Banking idioms?
+What Are the Most Common Banking Idioms?
+Simple Examples

 You will find in the below paragraph useful banking idioms you could use: